Superman: New Krypton: New characters

-A new Nightwing and Flamebird first appeared in Superman's Fortress of Solitude guarding the Phantom Zone projector in order to prevent anyone loyal to General Zod from freeing the despot.
+Nightwing and Flamebird first appeared in Superman's Fortress of Solitude guarding the Phantom Zone projector to prevent anyone loyal to General Zod from freeing the despot.
 Both Nightwing and Flamebird exhibit powers that are not inherent to normal Kryptonians: Flamebird shoots fireballs from her hand while Nightwing uses tactile telekinesis.
 Unlike previous portrayals, Flamebird is female and is older than the teenage, male Nightwing.
 Starting with issue #875, they are the starring characters of Action Comics.

 The origin of Nightwing and Flamebird was revealed in Action Comics Annual #12.